This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in approximately 100 lines of code.

 Yes!
 You got it right!
 That topic is connected to this verse!
 FINAL SCORE: 3/3

-We invite you to dive deeper into our API, and all of the infinite possibilities with our data in the documentation.
-Looking forward to seeing what you can build!
+We invite you to dive deeper into our API and to explore the infinite possibilities available to developers using our data and documentation.
+We can't wait to Lookingsee what you build!

 import requests